Guo is writing a feature screenplay

-Kong Peh Tshat or: How I Learned to Tell a Lie (2012), a story about Didi, an indigenous country boy wrongly accused of theft and detained, struggling and losing his innocence as a result of his encounters with oppressiveness of the real world: class, law and sexuality.
-This short received Taiwan Domestic Motion Pictures Guidance Fund, won Jury Special Mention in Los Angeles Asian Pacific Film Festival and Carta Giovani Award in Sardinia Film Festival and traveled to a dozen of festivals including Clermont-Ferrand Short Film Festival.
+Kong Peh Tshat or: How I Learned to Tell a Lie tells a story about Didi, a country boy wrongly accused of theft and detained, struggling and losing his innocence as a result of his encounters with oppressiveness of the real world: class, law and sexuality.
+The film received both Taiwan Domestic Film Guidance Fund and Taitung Film Fund; won Jury Special Mention in Los Angeles Asian Pacific Film Festival, Carta Giovani Award in Sardinia Film Festival in Italy and competed in the festivals including Clermont-Ferrand Short Film Festival in France.

-At NYU, Guo received the Tisch School of the Arts Scholarships and Dalio Family Foundation Scholarship for Excellence; Haig Manoogian Award for his thesis film Only Meal of the Day (2010), a story about Bird, a noodle vendor who witnesses a six-year-old beggar boy and his mom begging from a foreign couple that fights over whether they should give money or food to the boy in rural Thailand.
+At NYU, Guo received the Tisch School of the Arts Scholarships and Dalio Family Foundation Scholarship for Excellence; Haig Manoogian Award for his thesis film Only Meal of the Day, a story about Bird, a noodle vendor who witnesses a six-year-old beggar boy and his mom begging from a foreign couple that fights over whether they should give money or food to the boy in rural Thailand.
 It was selected in San Francisco and New York Asian American International Film Festivals as well as Bangkok and Kaohsiung festivals.

-Apart from his film career, Guo has been acting and directing for Muzi Playground, Rive-Gauche Theatre Group, Assignment Theatre and Allstar Theatre.
-He played the tragic role Macbeth in Shakespeare’s Macbeth translated by Fang Ping, an audio book published by Ecus Publishing House (2002).
+He played on stage for Muzi Playground, Rive-Gauche Theatre Group, Assignment Theatre and Allstar Theatre.
+He played the tragic role Macbeth in Shakespeare’s Macbeth translated by Fang Ping, an audio book published by Ecus Publishing House in 2002.